-- at age 16 with the consent of both parents or the legal guardian; or
+- a 16-year-old can marry with the consent of both parents or the legal guardian; or

 - judicial approval if a person under the age of 16 wishes to be married, along with the consent of both parents or the legal guardian.4

 If a person under the age of consent is legally married, even when the age difference is above 10 years, that person can legally consent to have sex with his or her spouse.